 details about the custom token creation process.

 ID token verification

 If your Firebase client app communicates with your backend server, you might need to identify the currently signed-in user on your server so you can perform server-side logic on their behalf.
 You can do this securely by using ID tokens, which are created by Firebase when a user signs into a Firebase app.
 ID tokens conform to the the OpenID Connect spec and contain data to identify a user, as well as some other profile and authentication related information.
 ID tokens are used under the covers by Firebase services (such as the Firebase Realtime Database and Cloud Storage) to authorize user access.
 You can also send, verify, and inspect these tokens from your own backends.
 This allows you to securely identify the currently signed in user and authorize them into your own backend resources.

-The Firebase Node.js and Java Admin SDKs have built-in methods for verifying ID tokens.
+The Admin SDK has a built-in method for verifying ID tokens.
 You can also programmatically verify ID tokens in any language using third-party JWT libraries.
 See Verify ID tokens for more details and code samples about the ID token verification process.